lz4/lz4/lib/README.md

 #### Build macros

-The following build macro can be determined at compilation time :
+The following build macro can be selected at compilation time :

 - `LZ4_FAST_DEC_LOOP` : this triggers the optimized decompression loop.
   This loops works great on x86/x64 cpus, and is automatically enabled on this platform.